kimperria/notes/postgreSQL/getting_started_with_postgreSQL.md

 See image below:
 ![uninstall_postgreSQL_prompt](/postgreSQL/images/uninstall_postgreSQL_prompt.png)

-All your protgress files and instance will now be ==permanently== deleted.
+All your prosgress files and instance will now be ==permanently== deleted.